What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 Reasons to live in Fremont, California

-We first moved to Milpitas, but as we felt that we needed more open spaces around us as well as a good school for the kids, we moved to Fremont.
+We first moved to Milpitas, but as we felt that we needed more open spaces around us and a good school for the kids, we moved to Fremont.

 This city is impressive in terms of schools as well as family-friendly events.
 The Fremont main library and Central Park are incredible.